M3shour/M3shour.github.io/_posts/2023-04-28-angstromCTFWriteupsPt1.md

 ---
-title: AngstormCTF 2023 Writeups for web exploitation Part 1
+title: AngstromCTF 2023 Writeups for web exploitation Part 1
 date: 2023-04-28 04:40:00 +/-0200
 categories: [CTF writeup, Web exploitaion]
-tags: [easy, angstormctf, inspect,epoch time,code audit,bruteforce]
+tags: [easy, angstromctf, inspect, epoch time, code audit, bruteforce]
 image:
-  path: /assets/img/AngstormPage.png
+  path: /assets/img/angstromPage.png
-  alt: AngstormCTF 2023
+  alt: angstromCTF 2023
 ---

-Hello everyone!, here is my writeup for angstormCTF 2023 which ended 2 days ago, sadly I couldn't participate in it and I solved those challenges after the competition is over :(   **Let's dive into it!**
+Hello everyone!, here is my writeup for angstromCTF 2023 which ended 2 days ago, sadly I couldn't participate in it and I solved those challenges after the competition is over :(   **Let's dive into it!**

 ## 1. Catch me if you can
 ---